Are God and Work, In Any Way Connected?

 If you don’t believe in insects, but every night insects are eating away all the vegetables in your garden, you will never be able to effectively discover the problem.

-Even if you get in a garden expert for advice, and he tells you that your problem is that insects are eating your vegetables at night when you can’t see them, this information will be no good to you if you do not believe in insects.
+Even if you get in a gardening expert for advice, and he tells you that your problem is that insects are eating your vegetables at night when you are asleep, this information will be no good to you if you do not believe in insects.

-The fact that so many people don’t believe in this spiritual key that Jesus talked a lot about, makes it impossible for them to address the issues that are affected by it.
+The fact that so many people don’t believe in this spiritual truth that Jesus talked a lot about, makes it impossible for them to address the issues that are affected by it.

 What was the issue that Jesus spoke a lot about

 The devil, Satan, Lucifer, the evil one.